Abhijit85/Agentic_ADAF/README.md

 # Adaptive Chain-of-Table QA
 ```
-This repository implements a multi-agent reasoning framework to perform multi-hop question answering over tables (and optionally text) using open-source LLMs like LLaMA and Mistral.
+This repository implements a multi-agent reasoning framework to perform multi-hop question answering over tables (and optionally text) using OpenAI LLMs like `gpt-3.5-turbo`.
 ```
 ## Features
 ```